My grandfather used to say that gardening is like cooking. You never walk away from the stove.

 Of course, you have only one-sided control of the seeds in your garden.
 Giving them a good soaking once they go in the ground is required.
 Keeping them moist when the seedling are tender and vulnerable is also paramount.
 But pay attention to your soil’s drainage and don’t over water.
 Of course, you can’t control the weather.
 Cold temperatures following planting are harmful.
 The longer your seed is in the ground ahead of germination, the more susceptible it is to damping off.
 And persistent rainy periods after germination, something common in many parts of the country during spring, also encourage damping off.

 Good organic practice, as it is in all things, is your best weapon against the fungus that cause damping off.
-Making sure your soil is well-drained and has plenty of organic material will help prevent the extreme and persistent moisture conditions that encourage the fungi.
+Making sure your seed starting mix is well-drained and has plenty of organic material will help prevent the extreme and persistent moisture conditions that encourage the fungi.
 Keeping the soil surface dry with a layer of perlite, vermiculite or sand helps.
 Regular introduction of compost to your garden soil also introduces beneficial microbes of the sort that feed on harmful fungus in the soil.
-When growing indoors or in green houses, practice cleanliness.
+When growing indoors or in greenhouses, practice cleanliness.
 Don’t use containers or soil in which damping off has occurred.

 If you suspect damping off is beginning to occur, you can try spraying with Neem Oil to help plants at the surface.
 Seaweed extracts can help surrounding seedlings stay healthy and resist the fungus.
 But once damping off is established, there are no guarantees.
 The only other solution — and it’s not organic — is to treat your soil in advance with agricultural fungicides.
 And we all know that fungicides can be dangerous, a detriment to the health of both you and the environment.
 Yes, you can by seeds that are treated with fungicides.
 But that doesn’t treat the causes of the problem in the first place.
 And wouldn’t you rather defeat these problems organically, use organic seed, and have peace of mind?